greganderson/pharma-edu/docs/design-document.md

 ##### Request Parameters

 - **Path Parameters:**
-  - rx_number: The Rx number of the Rx to delete.
+  - `rx_number`: The Rx number of the prescription to delete.
 - **Query Parameters:**
   - None.
 - **Body Parameters:**